-Self-inquiry is an investigation of higher realities and inquiry into the nature of consciousness, which includes contemplation and superconscious meditation.
+Self-inquiry or self-study (svadhyaya) is an investigation of higher realities and inquiry into the nature of consciousness, which includes contemplation and superconscious meditation.

-Self-surrender is letting go of the illusional sense of a separate self, releasing the erroneous idea that we are separate from the Source of life and its ongoing support.
+Self-surrender (Ishwara pranidhana) is letting go of the illusional sense of a separate self, releasing the erroneous idea that we are separate from the Source of life and its ongoing support.

-Often what we think we are, invest in as important, and give so much time and energy to is not our true Self, but simply its temporary expression in this lifetime.
+Often, what we consider our identity, invest in as important, and devote so much time and energy to is not our true Self, but merely its temporary expression in this lifetime.
 One meditation teacher aptly compared all the time we spend on external things to time spent decorating our hotel room!
 Living a spiritually conscious life helps us establish the right priorities.
 To live in the soul is to live in the awareness of our true nature, allowing its radiance to illumine body and mind.

 We naturally yearn to know and experience the fullness of our being — to realize our divine inheritance.
 We want to live, not just for a short time, but forever.
 There is an old saying that the strangest thing about human beings is that everyone dies — it’s a natural occurrence so obviously pervasive in nature — yet no one thinks they will die.
 Perhaps it’s our self-protective denial mechanism at work, but more likely, it is our innate sense of immortality.
 In the depths of our being, we know we are not limited to the physical body that is born and dies.
 We have all had “intimations of immortality” — in the depth of our soul, we know we are birthless, deathless, immortal spiritual beings.